bloodmc/GriefDefenderDoc/docs/wiki/basic/Flag-Definitions-GUI.md

 icon: screen
 ---

-## Overview
+## Config

-The flag definition system provides both users and admins the ability to manage their claim flags in a [chat](/wiki/basic/GUI.html#chat) or [inventory](/wiki/basic/GUI.html#inventoryy) GUI.
+The flag definition system provides both users and admins the ability to manage their claim flags in a [chat](/wiki/basic/GUI.html#chat) or [inventory](/wiki/basic/GUI.html#inventory) GUI.
 GriefDefender delivers a bundle of flag definitions by default to provide the best compatibility across servers.
 The delivered vanilla flag definition data can be found in the following location

-### Fabric|Forge|Sponge
+Fabric, Forge, and Sponge preset vanilla config is located in

 `./config/GriefDefender/presets/minecraft.conf`

-### Bukkit|Hybrid
+Bukkit and Hybrid preset vanilla config is located in

 `./plugins/GriefDefender/presets/minecraft.conf`

 Admins are given full control to add/remove/customize flag definitions.

 To add a flag definition to an existing delivered minecraft preset, open the `./presets/minecraft.conf` file.
 Within this section, you will see 2 delivered groups `admin` and `user`.

 All flag definitions located within the `admin` group are accessible by only admins.
 This is due to the `admin-group` setting be set to `true`.
 All flag definitions located within the `user` group are accessible by all users.
 You can add/remove/move flag definitions as you please and even create new preset files from scratch which will get read when GUI is loaded.

-### Add new flag definition
+### Flag Definition

 If you want to add a flag to the 'admin' section, do the following
 1. Clone an existing flag definition.
 We will use `villager-trade` for this example.

 ```
 villager-trade {